ahmedmahershaaban/currency_converter/README.md

-**CurrencyConverter** is a Flutter application designed to convert currencies seamlessly.
+**Currency Converter APP** is a Flutter application designed to convert currencies seamlessly.
 It features a robust architecture using Domain-Driven Design (DDD) and supports multiple environments through Flutter flavors.
 This README provides a comprehensive overview of the app, including its features, architecture, and development details.

 ### Note 📝